Navbryce/President/README.md

 # President
 I coded this two years ago, so most of the coding conventions/styles are VERY different from what I do now.

-Recoding part of the project to allow "AI" strategies to be easily plugged in.
+## Purpose
+Strategies can be easily plugged into the tool (GUI optional).
+Strategies can play against strategies or human players.